 People are mainly buying face masks due to a lack of accurate knowledge about the transmission of the coronavirus.
 The hysteria is also clearly pushing demand as the public is met with an onslaught of pictures in the media of people wearing masks.

-Sadly, some companies are also inevitably taking advantage of the situation and are making a profit out of the widespread paranoia by selling masks online.
+Sadly, some sellers are also inevitably taking advantage of the situation and are making a profit out of the widespread paranoia by selling masks online.

-One very important factor, however, is that the Wuhan coronavirus is not airborne.
-Despite what many wrongly believe, there is no evidence that the coronavirus can be breathed in when an infected individual nearby exhales.
+One very important factor, however, is that there is no scientific consensus on whether the new coronavirus is airborne or not.
+Despite what many believe, there is no clear evidence that the coronavirus can be breathed in when an infected individual nearby exhales.
 Instead, COVID-19 is most likely transmitted via droplets, which are often spread on surfaces and people's hands.

 Seriously people- STOP BUYING MASKS!— U.S. Surgeon General (@Surgeon_General) February 29, 2020